belgio99/dsm7-dvb-drivers/README.md

 Create a folder with the result from `uname -r` in the `/lib/modules` folder of your NAS.
 In my case, it was `/lib/modules/4.4.302+`.

 To load them, I used the `hauppauge.sh` script from th0ma7's repo, but you can manually load them using the `insmod` linux command.
 I modified the script to load the modules I needed, and set up a scheduled task to load them at boot.

+These are the modules I insert in the kernel for the dualHD (order is relevant):

 1. mc.ko
 2. rc-core.ko